bazelbuild/bazel-blog/_posts/2024-07-22-bazel-q2-2024-community-update.md

 ## Community corner

 The community went on a creative spree this quarter!
-A huge thank you to all the authors that contribute their time and knowledge to create amazing educational content for all Bazel users. 🔥
+A huge thank you to all the authors that contributed their time and knowledge to create amazing educational content for all Bazel users. 🔥

 - [Why is my Bazel build so slow?](https://www.buildbuddy.io/blog/debugging-slow-bazel-builds/) _by Maggie Lou (BuildBuddy)_
 - [Running local tools installed by Bazel](https://blog.aspect.build/run-tools-installed-by-bazel) _by Alex Eagle (AspectBuild)_